 - Friday 9:00 am – 2:00 pm

-If you plan to visit the archive, please be aware of the following requirements:
+If you plan to visit the archive, please note:

-- you will need to wear a protective mask (covering mouth and nose) at all times
+- you will need to wear a medical mask at all times

 - you will need an appointment to use the archive